tylergaw/tylergaw.com/src/blog/no-more-google-analytics.md

 ---
+tags: post
 layout: "layouts/article.njk"
 title: "No More Google Analytics"
 date: "2019-02-19"
 meta:
-  description: My personal site doesn’t need it.
+  description: This personal site doesn’t need it.
 And everyone could use one less website tracking them.
 ---

 <p>